 Whether you are a brand-new homeowner or you have been enjoying homeownership for many years, one thing that people often struggle with is knowing which home improvement projects are a priority and which can wait.
 In the ideal world, we would be able to tackle every project on our home renovation list, but the truth is, there just isn’t enough time and money to do it all.
 Use our simple guide below to decide what needs to be fixed and what can wait until later.

-As you make a list of home improvement projects for the new year, it is important that you prioritize which projects need to be completed first and which projects can wait.
+As you make a list of home improvement projects for the new year, you must prioritize which projects need to be completed first and which projects can wait.
 Here are some tips for prioritizing your 2017 home improvement projects:

-In the end, homeowners should use their best judgement to determine which projects need to be completed first.
+In the end, homeowners should use their best judgment to determine which projects need to be completed first.
 Safety, health, and comfort should be your top concerns when prioritizing home improvement projects.
 Those projects that impact your ability to live a safe and comfortable life should be taken on first.
 Elements of your home like your heating and cooling system can have a significant impact on your quality of life and can even start to affect your family’s health.
-If you are in need of HVAC repairs that just can’t wait, call us today: (602) 400-0000.
+If you need HVAC repairs that just can’t wait, call us today: (602) 894-9228.